novwhisky/adobe-animate-canvas-umd/README.md

 Wraps [Adobe Animate](https://www.adobe.com/products/animate.html) HTML5 canvas export files in [UMD](https://github.com/umdjs/umd)
 for use in modern JavaScript module ecosystems

+Really old Animate CC export versions (2017.2 & below) **have been removed** from this version.
+Use adobe-animate-canvas-umd@2.0.0 if you require this support.

 ### Conversion example

 Give it a try at [wittnl.github.io/adobe-animate-canvas-umd](//wittnl.github.io/adobe-animate-canvas-umd/)

 ### Usage

-CanvasUmd depends on a global reference to `createjs`.
+CanvasUmd depends on a global reference to `createjs` ([1.0.0 or higher](https://www.npmjs.com/package/createjs/v/1.0.0)).
 That variable [must exist](http://code.createjs.com) before loading in order to work.
 Despite my best efforts, there's no workable solution for shimming it into a module format.

 **This library only works in a [browser environment](src/demo.js#L52) currently, CanvasRenderingContext2D support in